nikhiltalreja/mailwipe/README.md

 1. Clone the repository
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the development server: `python app.py`
+3. Run the development server: `python3 app.py`
 4. Visit `http://localhost:5000` in your browser

+### Demo Mode

+The application includes a demo mode that simulates the email cleanup process without actually connecting to any email servers or deleting any emails:

+- Access the demo at: `http://localhost:5000/demo`
+- The demo mode runs in a separate route with clear indicators that it's a demo
+- Users can switch between demo and live modes using links in the UI

 ## Deployment